qig123/pdf_trans/mybook/Part I_ Foundations/Chapter 3_ Names, Scopes, and Bindings.md

 Finally, suppose we have a language in which many types support a to string operation that will generate a character-string representation of an object of that type.
 We might then be able to write a polymorphic print routine that accepts an argument of any type for which to string is deﬁned.
 The to string operation might itself be polymorphic, built in, or simply overloaded; in any of these cases, print could call it and output the result. ■ In short, overloading allows the programmerto give the same name to multiple objects, and to disambiguate (*resolve*) them based on context—for subroutines, on the number or types of arguments.
 Coercion allows the compiler to perform an automatic type conversion to make an argument conform to the expected type of some existing routine.
 Polymorphism allows a single routine to accept argu- ments of multiple types, provided that it attempts to use them only in ways that their types support.

-## 3CHECK YOUR UNDERSTANDING

-* Explain the importance of information hiding.
+3**CHECK YOUR UNDERSTANDING** 21.
+Explain the importance of information hiding.

-### 22. What is an opaque export?

-### 23. Why might it be useful to distinguish between the header and the body of a
+## 22. What is an* opaque* export?
+23. Why might it be useful to distinguish between the* header* and the* body* of a module?

-module?
 24. What does it mean for a scope to be* closed*?

-### 25. Explain the distinction between “modules as managers” and “modules as
+## 25. Explain the distinction between “modules as managers” and “modules as types.”

-types.”

-### 26. How do classes differ from modules?

-### 27. Why might it be useful to have modules and classes in the same language?
+## 26. How do classes differ from modules?
+27. Why might it be useful to have modules and classes in the same language?

-### 28. Why does the use of dynamic scoping imply the need for run-time type check-
+## 28. Why does the use of dynamic scoping imply the need for run-time type check- ing?

-ing?

 * Explain the purpose of a compiler’s symbol table.
   30. What are* aliases*?
 Why are they considered a problem in language design and implementation?
   31. Explain the value of the restrict qualiﬁer in C.
-### 32. What is overloading?
-How does it differ from coercion and polymorphism?

-### 33. What are* type classes* in Haskell?
+## 32. What is* overloading*?
+How does it differ from* coercion* and* polymorphism*?
+33. What are* type classes* in Haskell?
 What purpose do they serve?

-## 3.6

-### **The Binding of Referencing Environments**
+3.6 **The Binding of Referencing Environments**

 We have seen in Section 3.3 how scope rules determine the referencing environ- ment of a given statement in a program.
 Static scope rules specify that the refer- encing environment depends on the lexical nesting of program blocks in which names are declared.
 Dynamic scope rules specify that the referencing environ- ment depends on the order in which declarations are encountered at run time.
 An additional issue that we have not yet considered arises in languages that allow one to create a* reference* to a subroutine—for example, by passing it as a parame- ter.
 When should scope rules be applied to such a subroutine: when the reference is ﬁrst created, or when the routine is ﬁnally called?
 The answer is particularly im- portant for languages with dynamic scoping, though we shall see that it matters even in languages with static scoping.
 A dynamic scoping example appears as pseudocode in Figure 3.13.
 Procedure **EXAMPLE** 3.30